bropump/Manifesto/README.md

 # Centralised exchanges

-The future of decentralised finance relies on promoting onchain liquidity and is the focus of Neiro bropump.
-With this, to support the bropump spirit as an exchange your have an oppourtunity to participate in bringing meaningful innovation to the space.
+The future of decentralised finance is centered around bringing everyone onchain and to promote onchain liquidity, this is also the focus of Neiro bropump.
+To support the bropump spirit as an exchange your have an oppourtunity to participate in bringing meaningful innovation to the space.

 - We believe exchanges should buy their supply
 - We believe exchanges should do their own market making if needed